mpsanchis/flash-qc/README.md

 Tech:
     - Front: Astro
     - Back: Rust (Rocket, Diesel)

-# Monetization:
+## Monetization

 - We could give users a given amount of free flashcards per day and charge after that.
 Of course, free at the beginning.

-# Plugins:
+## Plugins

 - Inyectable javascript with a defined aplication interface.

 ## Rust tooling